samforwill/samforwill.github.io/index.md

   <!-- Right: caption -->
   <div>
     <h3>Abundance NY City Council Endorsements Map</h3>
-    <p>I made this ahead of the NYC primaries to share a fun infograph of councilor endorsements in the races where people may not know the candidates as well.
+    <p>I made this ahead of the NYC primaries to share a fun infograph of councilor endorsements, especially for down-ballot races where people may not know the candidates as well.
 This was mostly an excuse to use Datawrapper, since it is so universally beloved (for good reason!).
-Also, I'm fully on-board with the Abundance agenda, and have been attending a lot of their meetups since returning to NYC.
+Also, I'm fully on-board with the Abundance agenda, and have been attending a lot of Abundance NY meetups since returning to NYC.</p>

-    This was a quick map to build, but I did have to simplify geometries with GeoPandas and convert the shapefile for use in Datawrapper.
-The finished map ended up getting a lot of views!
+    <p>This was a quick map to build, but I did have to simplify geometries with GeoPandas and convert the shapefile for use in Datawrapper.
+It also got a lot of views!</p>

+    <p> Click through to see the full process. </p>
+    <a href="" class="btn btn--info btn--large">Visit Full Post</a>
   </div>
 </div>